Answers to some of the most frequently asked questions about Mothers Unfolding . . .

 How much are the classes?

-The Mothers Unfolding class fee is $225 and that includes Gluten Free Steel Cut Oats + full toppings bar each week, email and phone access to me during the 5 week session.
-Imagine this: a doula and mother with 20 years of experience working with families right in your back pocket!
+The Mothers Unfolding class fee is $250 and that email and phone access to me during the 5 week session.
+Imagine this: a doula and mother with 25 years of experience working with families right in your back pocket!
 Unlike a meet-up group or playdate, this weekly gathering is skillfully facilitated with a foundation of love and curiosity.
 Over the years, I have crafted a set of topics new mothers really appreciate exploring together.
 They are designed to elevate the daily tasks of new mothering, the blinding sleep deprivation and help us make sense of this new role, making fertile ground for deep bonding between participants.

 How many participants are in each class?